cta-observatory/ctapipe/docs/io/index_unofficial.rst

 Data formats other than hessio are unlikely to contain the camera configuration, therefore until the `ctapipe.instrument` module and the "instrument database" are completed, the unofficial readers must contain other methods to load the instrument information into the container.
+This can involve loading data from additional files, as long as these data files are added to the `data_files` dictionary in setup.py.

 For an example of one approach to achieve this, see `ctapipe.io.unofficial.targetio.camera`.